Scipionyx: Physiology

 Scipionyx is considered one of the most important fossil vertebrates ever discovered, after a long and painstaking "autopsy" revealed the unique fossilisation of portions of its internal organs.
 It is believed Scipionyx lived in a region filled with shallow lagoons.
 These bodies of water were oxygen deficient, leading to the well-preserved Scipionyx specimen, much like the fine fossil preservation seen in Germany's Archaeopteryx.
-Parts of the windpipe, intestines, liver, blood vessels, cartilage, horn sheaths, tendons and muscles were fossilised in the fine limestone.
+Parts of the windpipe, intestines, liver, blood vessels, cartilage, horn sheaths, tendons and muscles were fossilised in the fine limestone in a way unlike any dinosaur fossil previously discovered.
 The specimen's liver was preserved in the form of a red hematite halo retaining the shape it had when the animal was alive.
 The find has great importance because the relative positions of internal organs of dinosaurs could only be guessed at before this discovery.
 The holotype specimen thus provides unique direct information about the physiology of non-avian dinosaurs, especially regarding the digestion, the respiration and the ontogenesis.